Jeremy Kendle: Sydney Kings (2017)

 On October 18, 2017, Kendle signed with the Sydney Kings as an injury replacement for Kevin Lisch, returning to the Australian NBL for a second stint.
 He made his debut for the Kings the following night, recording five points, two rebounds and two assists in a 90–73 loss to the New Zealand Breakers.
-He appeared in six games for the Kings before the team brought in import Jerome Randle.
+He appeared in six games for the Kings up until November 9 before the team brought in import Jerome Randle.
 He averaged 6.8 points, 2.5 rebounds and 2.2 assists per game.

 Return to Bendigo (2018)

 On December 7, 2017, Kendle signed with the Bendigo Braves for the 2018 SEABL season, returning to the team for a second stint.
 In the Braves' season opener on April 6, 2018, Kendle scored 36 points in a 78–77 win over the Diamond Valley Eagles.
 He was subsequently named Player of the Week for Round 1.
-On May 4, he scored 36 points in a 91–87 loss to the Basketball Australia Centre of Excellence.
+On May 4, he scored 36 points in a 91–87 loss to the BA Centre of Excellence.
 On July 7, he recorded 32 points and a season-high 11 rebounds in a 79–73 win over the North-West Tasmania Thunder.
 The Braves finished the regular season in seventh place with an 11–9 record.
-In their elimination final, Kendle scored 21 points in a 97–75 win over the BA Centre of Excellence.
+In their elimination final, Kendle scored 21 points in a 97–75 win over the Centre of Excellence.
 They went on to lose their semi-final against the Kilsyth Cobras 111–88, with Kendle scoring 16 points.
 He appeared in all 22 games for the Braves in 2018, averaging 23.1 points, 5.5 rebounds and 5.3 assists per game.
 He was named to the All-SEABL Second Team.